 If there has been one defining event in the recent history of HARS, it has been the arrival of our Boeing 747-438 aircraft, OJA, “The City of Canberra”.
 This aircraft means so much to many of our members who maintained and operated it during its life in Qantas.
 We have also seen our collection of both airworthy and static aircraft increase at a seemingly amazing pace.
 Every year there is something new to see, and HARS is truly a solid destination on the World map of aviation “places to see”.

 Whilst our collection centres around a parade of airliners from the “Southern Cross II” (a faithful replica Fokker F.VIIb/3m trimotor) through our three flying C-47 / DC-3 aircraft (one of which is the “Hawdon”, TAA’s first aircraft), DC-4, Super Constellation and Boeing 747-438, we also have a number of other historic aircraft types.
-There is the Catalina, our two Caribou, three P-2 Neptunes (two flyable), AP-3C Orion, CA-27 Australian Sabre, Canberra, two Vampires, Mirage III and an F-111C, amongst others.
+There is the Catalina, our two Caribou, three P-2 Neptunes (two flyable), AP-3C Orion, CA-27 Australian Sabre, Canberra, two Vampires, Mirage III and an F-111C, among others.
 We have many examples of people who have “popped in for a look” and have spent far longer in absorbed fascination than they had anticipated.

 In addition to our pride in maintaining our aeroplanes, HARS has a valuable social function for members and their spouses, allowing pilots and engineers to continue their love affair with aeroplanes and to interact with their compatriots long after they have moved on from active involvement with heavy aircraft.